sidestream-tech/unified-auctions-ui/chaos-proxy/README.md

 ## Functionality

-1. Spin up a remote in-the-cloud simulation based on given enviourment variables
+1. Spin up a remote in-the-cloud simulation based on given environment variables
 2. Start a reverse proxy to the simulation RPC node and serve it on localhost

 ## Environment variables